 - See class “Meeting Information” or “Important Class Notes” in WebAdvisor where it will list meeting days, times, and building/room location

-Be sure to check your class schedule in WebAdvisor for full details regarding your classes.
+Don't know your classroom building location?
+Be sure to check your class schedule in WebAdvisor for full details regarding your classes and view the map or tour below.

 Zoom is an additional virtual tool that some instructors may use to communicate with students.
 Zoom allows you to have virtual face to face interaction (similar to FaceTime) with your instructors and classmates as well as office hours.
 To familiarize yourself with Zoom, check out this Zoom Student Guide located in Canvas via the Digital Tools link in the Virtual Hub for Students.